API Reference - Abyssale (1.0.0)

 string <uuid>

-Unique identifier (UUID) of a category.
-Filter designs by a category.
+Unique identifier (UUID) of a project.
+Filter designs by project.

 type